micronaut-projects/presentations/2020-GIDS-java.md

 * Server Side Java is Adapting to the Serverless world
 * Building more efficient applications possible with right framework choices
 * AOT Sacrifices Compilation Speed to Gain so Much More
-* Going native an option for the future with GraalVM
+* Going native now a reality with GraalVM Native Image

 ---